 Our group’s research is driven by the prospect that understanding galaxy formation will provide key insight into several of the most important questions in modern astrophysics, including the origin of structure in the Universe, the nature of dark matter and dark energy, and the formation of stars and black holes.

 We are interested in all aspects of galaxy formation and evolution, including star formation, massive black holes, and connections with the intergalactic medium.
 We address these problems using a combination of analytic modeling, numerical simulation, and comparison with observations, with an emphasis on expanding our understanding of the fundamental physical processes involved and leveraging data from new astronomical facilities.
-See our publications on ADS for specific topics that we have been working on.
+See the research page for more details.

 |Rendering of one of our galaxy simulations (credit: Alex Gurvich).|